 The Impact of Birth Trauma on Sexual Health

-As a licenced sex therapist, I frequently work with clients who experienced birth trauma and struggle with intimacy and sexual wellness in the aftermath of that.
+As a licensed sex therapist, I frequently work with clients who experienced birth trauma and struggle with intimacy and sexual wellness in the aftermath of that.

 Trauma itself is a subjective experience.
-One woman might go through an emergency C Section and not find it traumatic.
-At the same time, another woman goes through the same experience and is deeply traumatized by that.
+One woman might go through an emergency C-section and not find it traumatic.
+At the same time, another woman goes through that and is deeply affected and traumatised by that.

 Many women report symptoms similar to Post Traumatic Stress Disorder after a traumatic birth.

 Women find it challenging to talk about their traumatic birth, let alone seek help for it.
-Women are told they should be grateful that they had a healthy baby.
-This stigma leaves many feeling unentitled to tell their stories for fear of coming across as ungrateful.
+They are told they should be grateful that they had a healthy baby.
+This stigma leaves many feeling unentitled to tell their stories, for fear of appearing ungrateful.
 In addition, women fear causing their baby harm if they talk negatively about their birth.
-This fear can easily leave women in the worst conditions, feeling traumatised and now alone in dealing with their trauma.
+This fear can easily leave them in the worst conditions, feeling traumatised and now alone in dealing with their trauma.

 How does birth trauma affect women?

-Childbirth is a life-changing event that can affect a women’s sense of self, identity, perception of their body, and sexuality.
-In addition, it can alter their desire and connection with their partner.
-Many women are able to find their way back to their sexual self and reconnect with their own body, sexuality and their partner.
+Childbirth is a life-changing event.
+It shapes and shifts a woman’s sense of self, identity, perception of her body, and sexuality.
+And, it can change their desire for and connection with their partner.
+Many women are able to find their way back to their sexual self and reconnect with their own body, sexuality and their partner, but some find it impossible without seeing support.

 What to do next?